reelgirly/Flex-2-15-Haswell-/README.md

 **Backup kexts before if anything goes wrong.**

-Use Texteditor or Plisteditor (TextWrangler for example; allows editing Systemfiles by unlocking)
+Use Texteditor or Plisteditor (TextWrangler for example; allows editing of Systemfiles by unlocking)

 AppleGraphicsPowerManagement.kext/changes.txt
 - put lowest GPUFrequency to 200Mhz and enable all powerstates